Jeonghoan93/counterculture/react/README.md

 ## Description

-This is a simple web application that is a landing page for partyx and ideatorealx projects.
+This is a simple web application that is a landing page for NewReligionX and ideatorealx projects.